Web App Direct API Integration Guide

 The information below describes how to use the Vesta Platform REST API to integrate Vesta’s fraud prevention into your web app.

-The image below illustrates the one-step and two-step Direct API integration transaction flows:
+The image below illustrates the pre-auth and post-auth Direct API integration transaction flows:

 Direct API App Flow